The Ultimate Resources For Black Entrepreneurs (2024)

 up arrow

-Runway provides black, indiginous, and people of color entrepreneurs with early-stage funding and holistic business support in order to bridge the racial gap between black people and their local communities in the Bay Area, Northern California, and Massachusetts.
+Runway provides black, indigenous, and people of color entrepreneurs with early-stage funding and holistic business support in order to bridge the racial gap between black people and their local communities in the Bay Area, Northern California, and Massachusetts.
 They offer flexible capital for early-stage and growing businesses, tight-knit network of peer minority- and black-owned businesses in California and Massachusetts, weekly one-on-one business advising, bi-monthly peer business coaching and access to expansive funding & resource networks.

 UnionBank